 Pamela Howard is a lecturer in speech-language in the Department of Speech and Hearing Science in the College of Health Solutions.
 Her research interests are in American Sign Language and Deaf culture.

-Lehmann is a lecturer in the College of Health Solutions at Arizona State University.
+Jessica Lehmann is a Registered Dietitian and a Lecturer in the College of Health Solutions at Arizona State University.

 McCoy serves as the Degree Coordinator for the Nutrition program.
 Her research interests include child nutrition, school nutrition, health policy and equity.

 Patel's expertise is in complexity of the distributed cognitive system that underlies critical care decisions and on the impact of technology on human cognition and performance.

 Yost studies auditory perception, i.e., hearing in humans with normal and impaired hearing and in animals.

 DeWeese's research interests include examining the influence of the built environment on food and physical activity behaviors, as well as policies that make healthy choices easy.

 Phillips teaches undergraduate and graduate students in a variety of classes such as health systems and design, health disparities and population health.